Hegl1/SE_2021_g4t3/raspberry/README.md

 POST request response status: 200
 Facet notifications are enabled
 ```
 After this point you can start throwing your dice.
 I recommend **cleanly putting the dice on each of its facets** (for a few seconds) **at least once**, ideally on a straight surface.
+The facet that was on top at the beginning needs to be on top **at least twice**.
 That way the mapping of the facets of the TimeFlip dice will work the best.

 ### Insight on our facet calibration/mapping